tetmiranda/Algorithmic-Trading-Bot/README.md

 #### Programming: Python
 #### Libraries:
    * Pandas - Pandas is a Python library used for working with data sets.
 It has functions for analyzing, cleaning, exploring, and manipulating data.
    * Yfinance - open source library to access the financial data available on Yahoo Finance.
    * Scikit-learn - is a free machine learining library for Python.
 It features various algorithms like support vector machine, random forests, and k-neighbours, and it also supports Python numerical and scientific libraries like NumPy and SciPy .
    * Hvplot - provides an alternative for the static plotting API provided by Pandas and other libraries, with by default an interactive Bokeh-based plotting API that supports panning, zooming, hovering, and clickable/selectable legends.
    * Numpy - is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
    * Finta - offers common financial technical indicator implemented in Pandas.
    * Matplotib - is a cross-platform, data visualization and graphical plotting library for Python and its numerical extension NumPy.
-   * Tensorflow
+   * Keras - is an open-source software library that provides a Python interface for artificial neural networks.
+Keras acts as an interface for the          TensorFlow library.
+   * TensorFlow - is an open-sourced end-to-end platform, a library for multiple machine learning tasks, while Keras is a high-level neural network            library that runs on top of TensorFlow.

 ## Bot Team Members
    *  Rita Thomas